relvacode/mediastack/README.md

 VIRTUAL_HOST=sonarr.example.org docker-compose up -d
 ```

-### Oauth
+### OAuth

-Each application comes bundled with [oauth2_proxy](https://hub.docker.com/r/a5huynh/oauth2_proxy/) for authentication using providers like Google which allows multiple users to login to your server using just their Google account.
+Each application comes bundled with an [oauth2_proxy](https://hub.docker.com/r/a5huynh/oauth2_proxy/) authentication layer for providers like Google.
+This is not only useful to protect your applications against the internet but also to allow friends or family to login using their own credentials and monitor usage from the telemetry stack.

+To configure and build your oauth image:

   - Add your [oauth2_proxy.cfg](https://github.com/bitly/oauth2_proxy/blob/master/contrib/oauth2_proxy.cfg.example) to `oauth/oauth2_proxy.cfg`
   - Add your list of e-mails to `oauth/users/emails.txt`